Meituan-AutoML/MobileVLM/README.md

 ```

 - Note 🧭: We place all running commands in `run.sh` so they can be run with one click for simplification.
 If you would like to modify some super-parameters to observe their impact, please dive into `run.sh` to explore.

 ## <h2 id="deployment-on-mobile-devices">📲 Deployment on Mobile Devices </h2>
-Due to rapid development, MobileVLM's deployment strategy may be updated at any time.
-Currently, we exploit `llama.cpp` for the inference on mobile devices.
-We customized [llama.cpp](https://github.com/XiaotaoChen/llama.cpp/blob/MobileVLM/examples/llava/MobileVLM-README.md) to fit the architacture of MobileVLM.
+**MobileVLM** now is officially supported by `llama.cpp`.
+We are looking for more cooperation with open-source communities on the deployment of mobile devices.
-- [llama.cpp](https://github.com/XiaotaoChen/llama.cpp/tree/MobileVLM): the repository of MobileVLM-customized `llama.cpp`.
-Step-by-step deployment instructions are provided [here](https://github.com/XiaotaoChen/llama.cpp/blob/MobileVLM/examples/llava/MobileVLM-README.md).
+- [llama.cpp](https://github.com/ggerganov/llama.cpp): the repository of official `llama.cpp`.
+Step-by-step deployment instructions are provided [here](https://github.com/ggerganov/llama.cpp/blob/master/examples/llava/MobileVLM-README.md).
 ## 🤝 Acknowledgments

 - [LLaVA](https://github.com/haotian-liu/LLaVA): the codebase we built upon.
 Thanks for their wonderful work! 👏